jamestattersall/Proton2Mssql/readme.md

 ## Data type

-Each attribute/item These include unsigned or signed integers in 8,16 or 32 bit lengths, Fixed and variable-length free text stored as 8-bit ASCII to maximum of 128 characters, IEEE floating point numbers in 32 and 64 bit lengths, coded lists stored as 16 and 32-bit unsigned integer Ids, entity keys stored as variable-length strings of 8-bit ASCII characters to maximum length of 128 characters and long text (memo) stored as 8-bit ASCII which cannot be indexed but can be any length.
+Each attribute/item has a DataTypeId as a byte 1-12.
+This identifys the data type for the item.
+These include unsigned or signed integers in 8,16 or 32 bit lengths, Fixed and variable-length free text stored as 8-bit ASCII to maximum of 128 characters, IEEE floating point numbers in 32 and 64 bit lengths, coded lists stored as 16 and 32-bit unsigned integer Ids, entity keys stored as variable-length strings of 8-bit ASCII characters to maximum length of 128 characters and long text (memo) stored as 8-bit ASCII which cannot be indexed but can be any length.

 ## Static data